 A reduction in credit hours during a semester will cause a reduction in benefits.
-If a student makes an adjustment to their schedule during the semester please notify the SCO at SUSCC.
-The school certifying official (SCO) will notify the VA through VA-ONCE and the remaining semester of benefits will be pro-rated.
+If a student adjusts their schedule during the semester, please notify the SCO at SUSCC.
+The school certifying official (SCO) will notify the VA through Enrollment Manager and the remaining semester of benefits will be pro-rated.

-Any reduction in benefits may cause an overpayment and the student is responsible for any recoupment due to the VA.
+Any reduction in benefits may cause an overpayment and the student is responsible for any overpayment due to the VA.